-A chronic disciplinary problem student is a student who exhibits a pattern of behavioral characteristics that interfere with the learning process of students around him or her and which are likely to recur after a student has been identified as a chronic disciplinary problem student.
-The principal will notify the student's parent or guardian by telephone call and by either certified mail or statutory overnight delivery with return receipt requested or first class mail of the disciplinary problems and invite such parent or guardian to observe the student in a classroom situation.
+A chronic disciplinary problem student exhibits a pattern of behavioral characteristics interfering with the learning process of classmates that is likely to recur.
+The principal will notify the student's parent or guardian by telephone and certified mail, statutory overnight delivery with return receipt requested, or first-class mail of the disciplinary problems.
+Subsequently, parents or guardians are invited to observe the student in a classroom setting.

-At least one parent or guardian will be invited to attend a conference to devise a disciplinary and behavioral correction plan.
+At least one parent or guardian is invited to attend a conference to devise a disciplinary and behavioral correction plan.
 The principal or designee and the parent or guardian is expected to be present at the conference.
-The principal may also invite other appropriate staff members if he/she feels that it would be advisable to do so.
-If the parent or guardian fails to attend the conference, it will be the responsibility of the school personnel attending to create a disciplinary and behavioral correction plan for the student and provide copies of that plan to both the parent and the student.
-The plan must be implemented with fidelity by all parties, and reasonable time given to determine the effectiveness of the strategies outlined in the correction plan.
+The principal may also invite other appropriate staff members if he/she feels it would be advisable to do so.
+If the parent or guardian fails to attend the conference, it is the responsibility of the school personnel attending to create a disciplinary and behavioral correction plan and provide copies of that plan to both the parent or guardian and the student.

-Before any chronic disciplinary problem student is permitted to return from an expulsion or suspension, the school to which the student is to be readmitted shall request by telephone call and by either certified mail, statutory overnight delivery with return receipt requested or first class mail, at least one parent or guardian to schedule and attend a conference with the principal or his or her designee to devise a new or revised disciplinary and behavioral correction plan.
-Failure of the parent or guardian to attend shall not preclude the student from being readmitted to the school.
+Before any chronic disciplinary problem student is permitted to return from an expulsion or suspension, the school to which the student is to return shall request by telephone call and either certified mail, statutory overnight delivery with return receipt requested, or first-class mail, at least one parent or guardian to attend a conference with the principal or his/her designee to devise or revise the disciplinary and behavioral correction plan.
+Failure of the parent or guardian to attend shall not preclude the student from readmission to the school.
 At the discretion of the principal, a teacher, counselor, or other person may attend the conference.
-The principal shall ensure that a notation of the conference is placed in the student's permanent file (O.C.G.A. § 20-2-766.1.)
+The principal shall ensure that a notation of the conference is placed in the student's permanent file (O.C.G.A. § 20-2-766.).

-The District may, by petition to the juvenile court, proceed against the parent/guardian of a chronic disciplinary problem student who fails to attend such a conference requested by a principal.
-If the court finds that the parent/guardian has willingly and unreasonably failed to attend such conference, the court may order the parent/guardian to attend the conference, to participate in such programs or treatment, as the court deems appropriate to improve the student's behavior, or both.
+The District may, by petition to the juvenile court, proceed against the parent/guardian of a chronic disciplinary problem student who fails to attend a conference requested by a principal.
+If the court finds that the parent/guardian willingly and unreasonably failed to attend such conference, the court may order the parent/guardian to attend a conference, participate in programs or treatment the court deems appropriate, or both.
 After notice and opportunity for hearing, the court may impose a fine, not to exceed \$500.00, on a parent/guardian who willfully disobeys such an order (O.C.G.A. § 20-2-766.1.).